VirtusLab/scala-cli/website/docs/cookbooks/scala-scripts.md

 Hello from Scala .*, Java .*
 -->

-Alternatively, you can add a "shebang" header to your script, make it executable, and execute it directly with `scala-cli`.
-For example, given this script with a header that invokes `scala-cli`:
+Alternatively, you can add a "shebang" header to your script, make it executable, and execute it directly with Scala CLI.
+For example, given this script with a header that invokes Scala CLI:

 ```scala title=HelloScriptSheBang.sc
 #!/usr/bin/env -S scala-cli shebang